Jake Williams, Founder of Rendition Infosec

 [00:26:22] Rik: Yeah, Dilbert or whatever, right.
 One of the other areas that you work in a lot, and I guess it dovetails totally into, the adversary emulation and, and pen testing stuff that we spoke about, is incident response.

-You know, the other end of, you know, something bad happens, what- what do you do, as an organization?
+You know, the other end of, you know, something bad happens, what- what do you do, as an organisation?
 We see the best and the worst of it, i think, in the news.

 And we see it increasingly, with high level attacks, the- that- that do garner news coverage.